Legal Assistance Services FAQ

 Q. Will the Navy provide me representation for my divorce case?

-A. Usually, no. Divorce is a state matter, not a military or federal matter; therefore, you will more than likely need to seek local counsel in the jurisdiction where you intend to file your divorce case.
-But all states are different and a Navy attorney can give you general advice about separation and divorce procedures, about custody and visitation rights and obligations, and advise you on how to find an attorney who can represent you.
+A. No. Divorce is a state matter, not a military or federal matter; therefore, you will need to seek local counsel in the jurisdiction where you intend to file your divorce case.
+Since state laws vary, a Navy attorney can give you general advice about separation and divorce procedures, about custody and visitation rights and obligations, and advise you on how to find an attorney who can represent you.
 In some instances the Navy may be able to help active duty personnel locate a pro bono (free) attorney if you meet the income eligibility requirements.

 A. Ordinarily, no. However, under limited circumstances according to the local office’s policy, an attorney may be able to represent you in certain matters.
-Even if they are unable to represent you in court, legal assistance attorneys can advise you on the specifics of your case, assist in helping you find counsel or prepare you to represent yourself in small claims court.
-Please call the local office for an appointment with an attorney if you have a case pending with which you need assistance.
+Even if they are unable to represent you in court, legal assistance attorneys can advise you on the specifics of your case, assist in helping you find counsel, or prepare you to represent yourself in small claims court.

 Q. Are there any limitations on estate planning services provided by the Navy legal service office?